sharhar/Leopard-EM/docs/programs/refine_template.md

 !!! note "Refine template does not find additional particles"

     Refine template uses pre-identified particle locations and orientations from the `match_template` program to refine particle parameters.
-This will increase the 2DTM SNR values of these pre-selected particles, but this will not find any additional peaks by bringing them above the cutoff threshold.
+    This will increase the 2DTM SNR values of these already identified particles, but this will *not* find any additional peaks by bringing them above the cutoff threshold.

 ## Configuration options